AWAJI indigo LAND project

 You can take home the finished work.

-Indigo has long been popular not only as a dye but also as a medicinal plant, and it is said that it has anti-inflammatory, antibacterial, antioxidant, deodorizing, and deodorizing.
+Indigo has been popular not only as a dye but also as a medicinal plant since ancient times, and it is said that it has anti-inflammatory, antibacterial, antioxidant, deodorizing, and so on.
 Indigo is also an organic product.
-Due to these characteristics, soaps and room sprays that can be expected to have medicinal effects using indigo, as well as collaboration products with foods such as chocolate, bread, herbal salt, and chai.
+Due to these characteristics, there are many products in collaboration with foods such as chocolate, bread, herbal salt and chai, such as soap and room spray, which can be expected to have medicinal effects using indigo.

 About living dyes and circulation